genxapi/genxapi/docs/context.md

 ### `generate`

-- Discovers configuration, prepares template files, and calls Orval, Kubb, or your configured generators.
+- Discovers configuration, prepares template files, and invokes the generators declared by your templates.
 - Supports `--dry-run` for safe CI validation.
 - Writes Git-ready changes without forcing a commit, allowing further review.